mbunge/mbunge.github.io/_posts/2016-02-20-interview-with-laura-founder-of-iconary.markdown

+---
+layout:     post
-# Interview with founders of iconary
+title:      "Interview with Laura, founder of Iconary"
-## Revolution of dictionaries audience?
+subtitle:   "A dictionary that really helps"
+date:       2016-02-20 14:31:47
+published:  2016-02-20 14:31:47
+author:     "Marco Bunge"
+header-img: "img/iconary.jpg"
+series:     "interviews"
+tags:
+ - interview
+ - app
+ - ios
+ - android
+---

 Laura invited me to like Iconary fan page on facebook a while ago.
-Iconary is new dictionary app with a very special story.
-I'm happy to interview Laura from Icanory.
+Iconary is innovative dictionary app with a very special story.

 ### 1. Hello Laura, who are you and what is your job at Iconary?